 Coach screamed, “Hey, you two!
 Give me five more!”

 Oleg’s eyes widened with horror.

 Chasm choked.
 “Wasn’t my fault!”

 The twenty-eight boys held the line, observing in constrained silence as Chasm awkwardly led the smaller boy around the track, taking tiny steps to keep pace with his companion’s short strides.

 Giggles broke the tense silence.

 Coach, his arms crossed high over his barrel chest, stood on the sidelines grinning, his jaws masticating contraband chewing gum.

 The blazing Luxonian sun seethed in a white sky, heat piercing through protective covering.
-Even the best eye protection was poor defense against the damaging rays.
+Even the best eye protection was a poor defense against the damaging rays.

 A wonder more of us don’t go blind.
-Chasm wiped sweat off his brow as he jogged forward, his arms limp at his side.
+Chasm wiped the sweat off his brow as he jogged forward, his arms limp at his side.
 Three more…

 Chasm reached out.